Skip to main content

 Validator Proving

-Create Proof and Prove
+Create Proof and Prove, Activate

-yarn start deposits w proof-and-prove
+yarn start deposits w prove-and-activate

 Options: